 With a sufficient intake of glutamine through the daily diet, rapid success and optimal developments in tissue building can be recognized.
 With an additional serving, it shows to be effective for endurance athletes such as cyclists or long-distance runners.
 The risk of cramp formation is minimized.

 By taking it with supplements, a preventive effect is achieved and is therefore a perfect alternative to painkillers.
 Especially older people should not do without sufficient glutamine, because just these often suffer cramps and muscle pain.
 Glutamine is also indispensable in sports.
 The glycose consumed during training is replaced with the supplied glutamine.

 It provides sufficient energy, supports the recovery and effectively accompanies the building of muscle tissue.
 But it can do more, such as optimize the digestive process, relieve irritable bowel syndrome and can act positively on some disorders of the gastrointestinal tract.

 Relevant for performance - the effect of glutamine

-Throughout the body, glutamine is the most abundant amino acid, occupying about 60 % of all free amino acids available.
-However, this only concerns the state of the body without stress.
-During illness and, of course, during a very intense workout, every body consumes an incredibly large amount of the glutamine.
+In the whole body, glutamine is the most abundant amino acid and occupies about 60 % of all free amino acids available.
+However, this concerns only the state of the body without stress.
+In case of diseases and, of course, during a very intensive training, every body consumes an incredibly large amount of the glutamine.
 After operations, a considerable lack of glutamine has been found after only a few days.
-However, the body is not capable of regeneration until the deficiency is compensated.
+However, the body is prepared for a Regeneration able only when the deficiency is made up.

 Only then can the build-up of new muscles take place.
 Therefore, it is performance-relevant especially in weight training and endurance sports.
 In the context of muscle building training, glutamine causes an increase in cell hydration or cell volume, in each individual cell.
 Through the sufficient supply of glutamine, water is stored in the muscle cells and the muscle can be trained much harder.